ivorobts/compiler-optimization/README.md

 This is a simple compiler optimization hands-on exercise to learn some basic icc compiler optimizations.
-It uses a simple PI calculation code.
+It uses a simple PI calculation code located in basic folder.
+There is also a build_all.sh script to help you with full compiler options and run commands.
+It is recommended to type commands yourself in order to remember compiler options and find possible issues in case of mistakes.

 <b>Activity 1 – Base measurements</b>
 Compile the code without any optimizations:<br>